amitchell89/kenobot/README.md

 ## How to use
 - Run `node print.js` to grab the most up to date keno data.
-- Run `keno.js` to analyze the data.
+- Run `node keno.js` to analyze the data.

 Results are pulled from [this location](http://www.masslottery.com/data/json/search/dailygames/todays/15.json).
 Script may need to be updated if this url changes.